 Mary Gormly was born in Seattle in 1919.
 After her high school graduation she attended the University of Washington, but when the country was attacked she enlisted in the Navy's then-new women's division, known as the WAVES.
 Following her honorable discharge at war's end, she returned to UW and received a B.A. in anthropology in 1947.
 She then went to Mexico for graduate study and field research, and received an M.A. from Mexico City College in 1948.
 Following that project and its publications, she returned to Seattle and UW and received an MLS degree in 1959.
 She joined the staff of the John F. Kennedy Memorial Library in 1962 as a social sciences librarian.
 Her academic and cultural interests were centered on the arts and ethnography of Native American populations.
 She retired from Cal State L.A. in 1983, and continued her activities in groups that shared her interests, including those associated with major museums.
 Before she died in 2004, she bequeathed her collection of Native American Art to the University, to be kept in the Library's Special Collections Division.
 The Library held its first exhibit of graphic works from the Gormly Collection in Fall 2007.

 Eligibility: Preference will be given to CSULA full time graduate students working toward a M.A. or M.S. degree with courses or research projects devoted to areas of interest or concern to native peoples of the Americas .
 Subject fields may include, but are not limited to Anthropology, Art, Economics, History, Mexican American Studies, Latin American Studies, Political Science or Sociology.
-Completion of at least one 500-level course.
+Classified Graduate Standing.
 Evidence of university and/or community service.
 Minimum GPA 3.5.